← Back to Journey GPS Tracker Articles

 🔥Calories burned during the track

-📏Distance traveled during the track
+📏Distance traveled in the track

 ♥️Current heart rate (beats per minute)

-👟Steps walked during the track
+👟Number of steps walked in the track

-Information shown on Apple Watch
+Information displayed on Apple Watch

 5. Add Marker